mozmark/WebRTC-codelab/README.md

 Our simple WebRTC application will only permit a maximum of two peers to share a room.

 1. Ensure you have Node, socket.io and [node-static](https://github.com/cloudhead/node-static) installed.
+Node can be downloaded from [nodejs.org](http://nodejs.org/); installation is straightforward and quick.
+To install socket.io and node-static, run Node Package Manager from a terminal in your application directory:

+        npm install socket.io
+        npm install node-static

+  (You don't need to learn about node-static for this exercise: it just makes the server simpler.)

-2. Using the code from the _step 5_ directory, run the server (_server.js_).
-To start the server, from your application directory run the following:
+2. Using the code from the [step 5](complete/step5) directory, run the server (_server.js_).
+To start the server, run the following command from a terminal in your application directory:

         node server.js